-OVERVIEW: The Silicon Valley Community Foundation (SVCF) is the biggest community foundation in America, and a major player on the Bay Area's funding scene, funding in a wide range of issues, including economic security, education, immigrant integration, regional planning, and community development.
+OVERVIEW: The Silicon Valley Community Foundation (SVCF) is the biggest community foundation in America, and a major player on the Bay Area's funding scene.
+It fund a range of issues, including economic security, education, immigrant integration, regional planning, and community development.

-Economic security - programs that provide people with financial education as well as opportunities to save, invest and protect family wealth
+Economic security - programs that provide people with financial education as well as opportunities to save, invest and protect family wealth.

-- Eduation - programs that improve mathematics instruction in middle school through professional development of teachers and that provide students who are falling behind with high quality, extended learning opportunities after school and during the summer.
+Education - programs that improve mathematics instruction in middle school through professional development of teachers and that provide students who are falling behind with high quality, extended learning opportunities after school and during the summer.

-Immigration - programs that help immigrants learn English through high-quality vocational and English as a Second Language (V/ESL) courses
+Immigration - programs that help immigrants learn English through high-quality vocational and English as a Second Language (V/ESL) courses.

-Building strong communities - programs that help shape land use and transportation plans and encourage residents to get involved in the design of their communities
+Building strong communities - programs that help shape land use and transportation plans and encourage residents to get involved in the design of their communities.

 General questions can be directed to the foundation staff at firstname.lastname@example.org.
 Keep up with what the leadership cares most about by following the CEO's blog and check out the foundation's calendar for upcoming events.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).